-Policy NNE6 - Ecological Surveys
+Policy NNE7 - Ecological Surveys

-Where evidence suggests that developments may have an unacceptably adverse impact on a site of national, regional or local importance or a priority habitat or species (see Policies NE1, NE2 and NE3), applicants will be expected to provide, where necessary:
+Where evidence suggests that developments may have an unacceptably adverse impact on a site of national, regional or local importance or a priority habitat or species, applicants will be expected to provide, where necessary:

 - a) A detailed ecological survey undertaken at an appropriate time, which assesses cumulative impacts.

-- b) Other surveys as appropriate.
+- b) Other assessments as appropriate.

-- c) A mitigation plan.
+- c) A mitigation plan, as necessary.